arn-the-long-beard/seed-routing/README.md

     - Go back.
     - Go forward .
     - Use default route.
-    - Standard navigation
+    - Standard navigation.
     - You know if you can go back of forward and display it on UI easy.

 - Derive macro for generating Url and call to init & view with guard functions

-    - With **AsUrl** , you can easily convert URL for all your enums and vis versa.
+    - With **ParseUrl** , you can easily convert URL for all your enums and vis versa.
     - With **RoutingModules**, you will get :
         - Nested route / children routes.
         - Id parameter / dynamic urls.